root-talis/amibari/README.md

-# Goshimon - Golang SQL query builder.
+# Amibari - Golang SQL query builder.

-Goshimon allows you to fluently build SQL queries using an expressive DSL which stays out of the way.
+Amibari allows you to fluently build SQL queries using an expressive DSL which stays out of the way.

 Bear in mind that this is WIP.
 API may change.